-NOTE: To eliminate unwanted smoke emission, after loading new logs on to the fire, open the air wash control up fully for 3 minutes or until the logs are blackened all over to boost the fire and get flames issuing from the top of the fuel as soon as possible.
+NOTE: To eliminate unwanted smoke emission, after loading new logs on to the fire, open the air wash control up fully for 3 - 5 minutes or until the logs are well blackened all over to boost the fire and get flames issuing from the top of the fuel as soon as possible.
+Move the door ajar for a time if necessary to establish flames.
 When flames are well established, reduce the air wash to the running setting required.
 Burning without flames above the fuel will create unnecessary smoke.
 Do not load fuel above the rear firebrick at the back of the firebox.

 Loading 1 or 2 medium-large sized logs weighing 1-2kg DRY will produce a good output with reasonable burn time.
 Small logs will burn up quicker producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output and less emissions over a given time.
 These appliances are approved for intermittent operation on wood (typically 0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air controls right down (see below).
-This will produce a long but smoky/tarry burn.
+This will produce a long but smoky/tarry burn (not recommended).
 The fire will then need reviving by first opening the air controls and then using small pieces of wood and plenty of air to get flames issuing from the wood again.
+The glass will get dirty if closing the air wash control past the point where flames above the logs disappear - this is quite normal.
 Never load fuel above the rear firebrick or allow it to spill onto the glass.

-7.11 Shutting Down
+6.12.
+Shutting Down

 The stove will normally shut down by itself as the fuel is consumed so there is no need to close the air control towards the end of the burn.
-In order to shut down the stove for other reasons, close air controls.
+In order to shut down the stove for other reasons, close the primary air controls (if open), then close the secondary air control.
 If the controls are left in this position, the fire will eventually go out but it will also cause the glass to blacken/grey out as the fire dies down.
-If you want to revive the fire it is recommended that the air controls are opened fully initially.
+If you want to revive the fire it is recommended that the secondary air controls are opened fully first followed by the primary air control until revived.